Rohithaavula/FACIAL-RECOGNITION/README.md

 Face Recognition library used for detecting landmarks on faces.

-Code involves implementation of triple loss function, togather with implementation of face verification and face recognition algorithms.
+Code involves implementation of triple loss function, together with implementation of face verification and face recognition algorithms.

 Encoded images to 128 dimensional embedding vectors.